Milos Kirek: Early life

 Kirek was born on 25 April 1946 in Prostějov.
 Growing up in a family of teachers in Havířov, he had an ambition as a child to become an actor.
-Following graduation from high school, he unsuccessfully applied to the Academy of Performing Arts in Prague (AMU) in Prague.
+Following graduation from high school, he unsuccessfully applied to the Academy of Performing Arts in Prague (AMU).
 Upon the third attempt, he was accepted into the directing class.

 Aged 17, Kirek left home and became stagehand at the Petr Bezruč Theatre in Ostrava.
 There, he met director Jan Kačer who cast him in minor roles.
 The duo then worked at the Činoherní klub in Prague.

 Career

 Upon partaking in Prague Spring, protesting when Russian tanks rolled into the country in 1968, Kirek fled to England, arriving almost penniless with very little possessions and leaving his parents behind in his home country.

 There, he moved into a flat in Fulham.
 (The flat became a centre for many LAMDA students amongst others.)
 During the day, Kirek worked as a waiter and cleaner in London and at night, would attend English classes.
 Within a year, he had got himself a job as deputy stage manager and actor at Perth.
 Returning to London, he resumed his cleaning job when in 1970, the acting work started to come in.

-On stage, Kirek made his debut in a one-man show entitled Don't Touch My Chair and this was followed by more regular work including directing Jeremy Irons in Nikolai Gogol's one-man Diary of a Madman.
+Having already featured in Perth Theatre's 1969 pantomime of Mother Goose, Kirek made his English stage debut in a one-man show entitled Don't Touch My Chair.
+This was followed by more regular work including directing Jeremy Irons in Nikolai Gogol's one-man Diary of a Madman, as well as writing, directing and producing for the Fringe theatre, being involved in political satires and translating works from Russian.
 In 1981, Kirek performed with Pindar Productions Inc. in Twelve Angry Jurors at the Theatre of Arts in San Pedro.

 His acting work includes appearances in British TV shows such as Special Branch, A Family at War, Justice, Dixon of Dock Green, Spyder's Web, Colditz, The Protectors, Moonbase 3, Sykes, Thriller, The Professionals, Tinker Tailor Soldier Spy, The Sandbaggers and Squadron, as well as film parts in Omen III: The Final Conflict and the unofficial James Bond movie Never Say Never Again.
+Rather ironically, he mostly ended up playing Russian spies.

 In 1983, Kirek moved to Los Angeles, appearing in American TV shows including Scarecrow and Mrs. King, St. Elsewhere, Days of Our Lives, MacGyver and Murder, She Wrote, as well as continuing to work in the theatre.
 One production was starring in The Pawnbroker by Edward Lewis Wallant at Center Stage Theater in 1991.